anjapago/AnalyzeAccountability/_posts/2019-07-06-excerpt-lengths.markdown

 #### Using Only Single Sentence Excerpts

-The issue with this method as mentioned before, is that the excerpts with onyl single sentences may contain unique features, and have a very different distribution of features from the rest of the dataset.
+The issue with this method as mentioned before, is that the excerpts with only single sentences may contain unique features, and have a very different distribution of features from the rest of the dataset.
 Also the size of data available for training is reduced, however certain model will still be ok with this size of data.

 #### Converting Excerpts into Labelled Sentences

-The next approach, to convert more of the dataset into labelled sentences will increase the size of the data, but result in training in the presenve of label noise.
-Asymetric label noise can be tricky to deal with in training, however there are existing approaches such as noise filters and noise robust models that can be used to accommodate this.
+The next approach, to convert more of the dataset into labelled sentences will increase the size of the data, but result in training in the presence of label noise.
+Asymmetric label noise can be tricky to deal with in training, however there are existing approaches such as noise filters and noise robust models that can be used to accommodate this.

 #### Using Original Length Excerpts